What makes the BJJ belt system unique

 BJJ belts are not just symbols of progression but markers of personal development.
 Each belt color represents the time and energy invested in mastering techniques, and honing skills that extend beyond the mats.
 The journey is about patience, resilience, and perseverance.

+In many ways, earning a black belt is not the end but rather the beginning of a lifelong commitment to Brazilian Jiu-Jitsu.
 After achieving a black belt, practitioners can continue to progress through the 1st to 6th degrees, each of which can be awarded after three years of active practice and contribution.
-These degrees signify ongoing dedication to training, teaching, and involvement in the BJJ community.
-Practitioners who earn these degrees demonstrate a commitment not just to their personal growth but also to the development of others within the sport.

 The 10th-degree red belt is the highest possible rank in Brazilian Jiu-Jitsu.
-This rank is extremely rare and is generally reserved for the original pioneers of the art, specifically the founders of BJJ.
-According to IBJJF standards, the 10th-degree red belt was awarded only to the pioneers of Brazilian Jiu-Jitsu, such as Carlos Gracie Sr., Oswaldo Fadda, and others of that generation.
+This rank is extremely rare and is generally reserved for the original pioneers of the art, specifically the founders of BJJ, such as Carlos Gracie Sr., Oswaldo Fadda, and others of that generation.

 Progression through the BJJ belt system requires dedication and time.
 Each belt represents skill and experience, and instructors carefully evaluate students before promotion.
-Belt stripes are a vital part of this journey, serving as smaller markers of progress within each belt, helping practitioners stay motivated and track their development before a full belt promotion.
+Belt stripes are a vital part of this journey, serving as smaller markers of progress within each belt.

 Promotion factors